-A billion light-years from Earth lies one of the universe’s most massive structures, a giant elliptical galaxyElliptical GalaxyA galaxy that is round or elliptical in outline, typically containing little gas and dust, no spiral arms or disk, mostly older stars, which range in shape from spherical to "football" shaped, and few hot, bright stars. surrounded by a sprawling cluster of other galaxies known as Abell 2597.
+A billion light-years from Earth lies one of the universe’s most massive structures, a giant elliptical galaxyElliptical GalaxyA galaxy that appears round or elliptical in shape, typically containing little gas and dust, no spiral arms or disk, mostly older stars, which range in shape from spherical to "football" shaped, and few hot, bright stars. surrounded by a sprawling cluster of other galaxies known as Abell 2597.
 At the core of the central galaxy, a supermassive black holeSupermassive Black HoleA black hole that has a million or as much as a billion solar masses.
 These large black holes lurk at the centers of most galaxies. is powering the cosmic equivalent of a monumental fountain, drawing in vast stores of cold molecular gasMolecular gasMolecular gas is the raw material of star formation.
 It is made up mostly of hydrogen gas (H2) yet contains various other molecules, such as carbon monoxide. and spraying them back out again in an ongoing cycle.

 Astronomers have long theorized that fountains such as this continually recirculate a galaxy’s star-forming fuel.
 New Atacama Large Millimeter/submillimeter Array (ALMA)Atacama Large Millimeter/submillimeter Array (ALMA)Funded by the U.S. National Science Foundation and its international partners (NRAO/ESO/NAOJ), ALMA is among the most complex and powerful astronomical observatories on Earth or in space.
 The telescope is an array of 66 high-precision dish antennas in northern Chile.
 See more here observations of Abell 2597 show the first clear and compelling evidence for the simultaneous infalling and outflow of gas driven by a supermassive black hole.
 The researchers report their observations in the latest issue of the Astrophysical Journal.